null

 What is ITP?
 This is a Soapers abbreviation for "In the Pot".
-This means you don't actually swirl the colours manually or physically through the soap, the colours are simply poured into the main pot and the colours mix themselves as you pour the batch from the main soap pot into the mould.
-A slab or log Mould are best for this kind of soap.
-If using the larger version recipe below, pour smoothly and swiftly to ensure an even mixture of swirl colours.
+TThis this technique, you don't manually swirl the colours through the soap.
+The colours are simply poured into the main pot separately, and they mix themselves as you pour the batch from the main soap pot into the mould.

 The most important thing with ITP style colouring is to avoid over tracing the soap.
 If it is too thick, it won't swirl well and will clump instead of flowing.
 Also important is to use a Fragrance or Essential Oil that doesn't accelerate trace.

-Smaller Batch: Weight of Oils = 1250g.
+Small Batch: Weight of Oils = 1250g.

 Ingredients:

 The most important thing with ITP style colouring is to avoid overtracing the soap.
 If it is too thick, it won't swirl well and will clump instead of flowing.
-Also important is to use a Fragrance or Essential Oil that doesn't accelerate trace.
+Also important is to use a fragrance or essential oil that doesn't accelerate trace.

 Equipment: